KTVU: Analog-to-digital conversion

-KTVU shut down its analog signal on VHF channel 2 in June 2009, as part of the federally mandated transition from analog to digital television.
+KTVU shut down its analog signal, over VHF channel 2, on June 12, 2009, as part of the federally mandated transition from analog to digital television.
 The station's digital signal was relocated from its pre-transition UHF channel 56, to UHF channel 44, using virtual channel 2.
 KTVU relocated from UHF channel 44 to UHF channel 31 in March 2020.

 Translators

 KTVU operates a digital fill-in translator on UHF channel 26.
 The station was previously rebroadcast over translator K25QJ-D, licensed to Ukiah.